 When preparing for bed, keep your lights dim.
 Using a small, low-power lamp can help transition to bedtime and pitch darkness.
 Low illuminance and warm color temperature may help with relaxation and getting into the right mindset for sleep.

-If you keep electronics in the bedroom, you may benefit from tools that block blue light.
-Special glasses can filter blue light to keep it from reaching your eye, which may cut down on the effect of blue light on your sleep.
+Staring at a cellphone screen before bed has also become more commonplace.
+Make it a routine to minimize electronic use two to three hours before bedtime.
+Special glasses can filter blue light to keep it from reaching your eye, which may cut down on the effect of blue light on your sleep .
 Many phones and tablets have a “night mode” to reduce blue light, although the stimulation from screen time may still affect sleep.
+If you need to use devices before bed, try out one of several smartphone and computer applications that can help reduce blue light emission.

 For serious fears of the dark, consult with a mental health professional who may be able to develop a plan to minimize anxiety at bedtime.